micmejia/bible-dump/AMPC/Acts/Acts 18.md

-So he settled down among them for a year and six months, teaching the Word of God [concerning the [^a]attainment through Christ of eternal salvation in the kingdom of God].
+So he settled down among them for a year and six months, teaching the Word of God [concerning the attainment through Christ of eternal salvation in the kingdom of God].